gjerokrsteski/pimf-framework/README.md

 PIMF Philosophy
 ---------------
-Good, robust business logic is better than a fat, complex framework.
-Most of the PHP frameworks are bigger than your problem.
-At most, you need less than 20% of the framework’s functionality to solve your problem.
-Therefore, we believe that the “right” 20% of the effort is the 80% of the results - and that is PIMF.
+Most PHP frameworks are bigger than the problem you are trying to solve.
+A big and complex framework can't protect you from poor business logic, and will often become a large part of your problem.
+Often you need 20% or less from the functionality of a full-stack framework to solve your problem.
+Therefore finding the right 20% of the framework functionality solves the remaining 80% of your problem.
+PIMF is an opinionated framework which follows common best practises that strives to be those right 20%.

-The aim was to create robust and secure projects and deliver them fast.
-We wanted just one easy framework that can be used for all our projects.
+PIMF was first created for our own personal use.
+The aim was to deliver robust and secure projects fast.
+We just wanted one easy framework, which could be used for all of our projects.
 And then - PIMF was born!

-PIMF’s implementation is based on well-proven design patterns as well as fast object-relational mapping mechanisms - like famous PHP frameworks had.
-The architecture is designed to be upgrade friendly - so you can upgrade to newer versions without having to overwrite your projects.
-And for all of you out there who like to create rich application interfaces - we have created mechanisms to couple your GUI to the controllers in an easy and fast way.
+PIMF’s implementation is based on well proven design patterns as well as fast object relation mapping mechanisms.
+PIMF is designed to be upgrade friendly - so that you can upgrade to newer versions with minimal effort.

 Framework Sponsor
 -------------------